vatesfr/xen-orchestra/docs/self_service.md

 * max RAM
 * max disk usage

+> Note: Snapshotting a VM within a self-service will use the quota from the resource set.
+The same rule applies for backups and replication.

 When you click on create, you can see the resource set and remove or edit it:

 ![](https://xen-orchestra.com/blog/content/images/2016/02/selfservice_recap_quotas.png)